Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

-The second line of research is robust fine-tuning~\shortcite{jeddi2020simple,DongLLYZ21,AutoLoRa}, where a standard pre-trained model is fine-tuned using adversarial training~\shortcite{MadryMSTV18,GoodfellowSS14}.
-Specifically, RIFT~\shortcite{DongLLYZ21} maximizes the mutual information between the feature extracted by the adversarially fine-tuned model and the class label plus the feature extracted by the pre-trained model.
-AutoLoRa~\shortcite{AutoLoRa} disentangles robust fine-tuning via a low-rank branch to mitigate gradient conflicts between adversarial and natural objectives.
+The second line of research is robust fine-tuning~\cite{DongLLYZ21,AutoLoRa}, where a standard pre-trained model is fine-tuned using adversarial training~\cite{MadryMSTV18,GoodfellowSS14}.
+Specifically, RIFT~\cite{DongLLYZ21} maximizes the mutual information between the feature extracted by the adversarially fine-tuned model and the class label plus the feature extracted by the pre-trained model.
+AutoLoRa~\cite{AutoLoRa} disentangles robust fine-tuning via a low-rank branch to mitigate gradient conflicts between adversarial and natural objectives.
 It optimizes adversarial objective w.r.t. the standard feature extractor and standard objective w.r.t. the auxiliary LoRA branch.
-More recently, \shortciteA{wang2024adversarially} examine the adversarial robustness of hypothesis transfer learning~\shortcite{KuzborskijO13}, which involves transferring knowledge from source domains to a target domain using a set of pre-trained auxiliary hypotheses.
+More recently, \citet{wang2024adversarially} examine the adversarial robustness of hypothesis transfer learning~\cite{KuzborskijO13}, which involves transferring knowledge from source domains to a target domain using a set of pre-trained auxiliary hypotheses.
 They derive generalization error bounds for adversarial robustness in the target domain based on two specific algorithms: adversarial regularized empirical risk minimization and proximal stochastic adversarial training.